Tigerbeer688/github-trending-1/README.md

 ## All language

+* 【2025-02-24】[sinaptik-ai / pandas-ai](https://github.com/sinaptik-ai/pandas-ai) - Chat with your database or your datalake (SQL, CSV, parquet).
+PandasAI makes data analysis conversational using LLMs and RAG.
 * 【2025-02-23】[koide3 / glim](https://github.com/koide3/glim) - GLIM: versatile and extensible range-based 3D localization and mapping framework
 * 【2025-02-21】[treetrum / amazon-kindle-bulk-downloader](https://github.com/treetrum/amazon-kindle-bulk-downloader) - Designed for downloading your Kindle eBooks in a more automated fashion than is typically permitted, this tool allows you to create backup copies of the books you've already purchased.
 * 【2025-02-21】[mastra-ai / mastra](https://github.com/mastra-ai/mastra) - the TypeScript AI agent framework